-The following list of approval groups appears at the bottom of the Administrative Agent's submit page as appropriate:
+The following list of approval groups appears at the bottom of the administrative agent's Submit page as appropriate:

-- Assurances were agreed to on (mm/dd/yyyy) will be displayed after the district superintendent/cooperative director or board-authorized representative has agreed to all assurances and saved them. - Consistency Check was run on (mm/dd/yyyy) will be displayed after the 'Consistency Check' has been run successfully.
-If the 'Consistency Check' encounters errors, the error message will note what must be corrected.
+- Assurances were agreed to on (mm/dd/yyyy) will be displayed after the district superintendent/cooperative director or board-authorized representative has agreed to all assurances and saved them. - Consistency Check was run on (mm/dd/yyyy) will be displayed after the 'Consistency

+Check' has been run successfully.
+If the Consistency Check encounters errors, the error message will note what must be corrected.
 After you have corrected the errors, run the check again until no errors are detected.
-If the 'Consistency Check' does not encounter any errors, the application will lock until the district entry person submits it to the business manager or district superintendent (refer to 'Lock Application'/'Unlock Application' buttons). - District Data Entry submitted the application on (mm/dd/yyyy).
-After the 'Consistency Check' has been run successfully, the data entry person should forward the application to the business manager or the district superintendent who will click the 'Submit for Review' button.
+If the 'Consistency Check' does not encounter any errors, the application will lock until the district entry person submits it to the business manager or district superintendent.
+(Refer to Lock Application/Unlock Application buttons).

+- District Data Entry submitted the application on (mm/dd/yyyy).
+After the 'Consistency Check' has been run successfully, the data entry person should forward the application to the business manager or the district superintendent who will click the Submit for Review button.
 The application will then be forwarded to the next appropriate level of approval and the date that it is submitted will then appear. - Business Manager approved the application on (mm/dd/yyyy).
 This approval level is only valid if the district superintendent has established the level in the IWAS system for approval.
 Once the data entry person has submitted the application for review, it will be forwarded to the business manager to approve or disapprove.
-If the application has been 'Approved,' it will then be forwarded to the district superintendent.
-If the application is 'Disapproved,' it will be returned to the data entry person for changes and resubmitted after changes have been completed. - District Administrator submitted the application on (mm/dd/yyyy).
+If the application has been Approved, it will then be forwarded to the district superintendent.
+If the application is Disapproved, it will be returned to the data entry person for changes and resubmitted after changes have been completed. - District Administrator submitted the application on (mm/dd/yyyy).
 The district superintendent or board-authorized personnel are the only people who can submit the application to ISBE.
-Click on either the 'Submit to ISBE' or the 'Disapprove' button.
+Click on either the Submit to ISBE or the Disapprove button.
 Once the application has been submitted to ISBE, the application will be locked, and no changes can be made.
-If the application is 'Disapproved,' it will be returned to the data entry person for changes to resubmit after changes have been completed. - ISBE Program Administrator approved the application on (mm/dd/yyyy).
-After the application has been submitted, the ISBE program administrator will 'Approve' or 'Disapprove.'
+If the application is Disapproved, it will be returned to the data entry person for changes to resubmit after changes have been completed. - ISBE Program Administrator approved the application on (mm/dd/yyyy).
+After the application has been submitted, the ISBE program administrator will Approve or Disapprove.
 If the application has been 'Approved,' it will then be forwarded to the ISBE fiscal administrator.
-If the application is 'Disapproved,' it will be returned to the data entry person for changes to resubmit after changes have been completed.
-This is considered the 1st Program Review, even if the grant is goes back and forth between the district and the grant coordinator multiple times.

-ISBE Fiscal Administrator approved the application on (mm/dd/yyyy).
-After the application has been 'Approved' by the ISBE program administrator, the ISBE fiscal administrator will 'Approve' or 'Disapprove.'
+If the application is Disapproved, it will be returned to the data entry person for changes to resubmit after changes have been completed.
+This is considered the first Program Review, even if the grant goes back and forth between the district and the grant coordinator multiple times. - ISBE Fiscal Administrator approved the application on (mm/dd/yyyy).
+After the application has been Approved by the ISBE program administrator, the ISBE fiscal administrator will Approve or Disapprove.
 When the application has been approved by all appropriate ISBE staff, IWAS will generate an email informing the district superintendent that the application was approved and the date of approval.
-If the application is 'Disapproved,' it will be returned to the data entry person for changes and that person will then have to resubmit after changes have been completed.
-This is considered the 2nd Program Review, and the system will identify the ISBE grant coordinator with the number '2' for the 2nd Review process as shown in this sample
+If the application is Disapproved, it will be returned to the data entry person for changes and that person will then have to resubmit after changes have been completed.
+This is considered the second Program Review, and the system will identify the ISBE grant coordinator with the number 2 for the second review process as shown in this sample on the next page.